hafezmehr/madoliat.ir/README.md

-# Madoliat.ir - GitHub Pages Repository
+# Madoliat.ir - Repository
-This repository hosts the personal homepage of **Dr. Madoliat**, which is published using **GitHub Pages**.
+This repository hosts the personal homepage of **Dr. Madoliat**.
 You can view the homepage at [www.madoliat.ir](http://www.madoliat.ir).

 ## How to Edit the Website
 To modify the content of the website, follow these steps: